Business

 Microsoft’s growing kinship with open source will benefit the community in many ways, Masson said.
 Its financial contributions, together with those from other sponsors and members, support day-to-day operations and infrastructure maintenance, allowing the OSI to continue its mission.

-“I think it is also fair to say how proud we are of the open source community and our own work,” he added “where advocacy takes the form of quiet persuasion rather than public activism.”
+“I think it is also fair to say how proud we are of the open source community and our own work,” he added, “where advocacy takes the form of quiet persuasion rather than public activism.”

 Jack M. Germain

 Jack M. Germain has been an ECT News Network reporter since 2003.
-His main areas of focus are enterprise IT, Linux and open source technologies.
-He has written numerous reviews of Linux distros and other open source software.Email Jack.
+His main areas of focus are enterprise IT, Linux and open-source technologies.
+He is an esteemed reviewer of Linux distros and other open-source software.
+In addition, Jack extensively covers business technology and privacy issues, as well as developments in e-commerce and consumer electronics.
+Email Jack.

 Leave a Comment